rodrigoadfaria/obj-viewer/README.txt

 CONTACT
 -------
-  If you have problems, questions, ideas or suggestions, please contact us by sending a detailed mail to rofaria@ime.usp.br or {rodrigoadfaria, caiodadauto}@gmail.com.
+  If you have problems, questions, ideas or suggestions, please contact us by sending a detailed mail to caio.dadauto@usp.br, rofaria@ime.usp.br or {caiodadauto, rodrigoadfaria}@gmail.com.

 STRUCTURE
 ---------